Evaluating the transition dipole moment of quantum dots with absorption and angle resolved photo-luminescence spectroscopy: Introduction

-So to experimentally measure the transition dipole moment (TDM), either A\textsubscript{21} or B\textsubscript{21} have to be extracted from respective lifetime measurement or absorption cross-section measurement.
+To measure the TDM in vacuum, either A\textsubscript{21} or B\textsubscript{21} have to be extracted from respective lifetime or absorption cross-section of quantum dots in vacuum.
 The TDM magnitude can be extracted from either of the Einstein coefficients.

+In practice a dilute solution of quantum dots in a known solvent is prepared.
+The absorption-cross section ($\sigma_\textup{abs}$) of the solution is measured and then the decay lifetime of quantum dots can be extracted from the measured value of $\sigma_\textup{abs}$.